ben-kodbiz/quranlingo/README.md

 2. **development** - For integrating and testing features before release
 3. **main** - Production branch deployed to GitHub Pages

-Please see [BRANCHING.md](BRANCHING.md) for details on our branching strategy and [WORKFLOW.md](WORKFLOW.md) for step-by-step instructions on the development workflow.
+Please see [BRANCHING.md](BRANCHING.md) for details on our branching strategy, [WORKFLOW.md](WORKFLOW.md) for step-by-step instructions on the development workflow, and [TESTING.md](TESTING.md) for information about our testing framework.

 ### How to Contribute